 Capital assets, which include property, plant, and equipment, are reported in the governmental activities column in the government-wide financial statements.
 Capital assets are defined by the Center as assets with an initial, individual cost of more than \$1,500 and an estimated useful life in excess of one year.
 In addition, capital assets purchased with long-term debt may be capitalized regardless of the thresholds established.
 Such assets are reported at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are reported at estimated fair market value at the date of donation.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.
 Major outlays for capital assets and improvements are capitalized as projects are constructed and are reported in the Statement of Net Position as construction in progress.
-Interest incurred during the construction of capital assets is capitalized.
 Because of the nature of its operations, the Center does not possess any infrastructure.